raducu5700u/CommandWave/README.md

     * Choose between "Cyberpunk Dark" (default) and "Neon Light" themes.
     * Your selection is saved in the browser and will persist between sessions.
 3.  **Variables**:
-    * Use the "Variables" section to define key-value pairs.
-Default variables like `targetIP`, `port`, etc., are provided.
+    * Use the "Variables" section to define variables for use in your playbooks.
     * Click "+ Add Variable" to create custom variables.
-Use camelCase names (e.g., `myVar`).
+    * Each variable has two parts:
+        * **Variable Title**: A user-friendly display name (can include spaces)
+        * **Variable Reference**: The actual reference name used in code (no spaces allowed, automatically prefixed with $)
+    * Example: Title "Target IP Address" with Reference "targetIp" would be used as `$targetIp` in code blocks.
-    * These variables will be substituted in playbook code blocks using the `$MyVar` format (PascalCase with a leading `$`) when you click "Execute".
+    * Variables will be substituted when you click "Execute" on a code block.
 4.  **Playbooks**:
     * Click "Upload Playbook" to load `.md` files.
-    * Click "Create New Playbook" to author a new playbook within the app.
+    * Click "Create Playbook" to author a new playbook within the app.
     * Playbooks appear in the section below the controls.
 Click the playbook title to expand/collapse its content.
     * Within code blocks (` ``` `), click:
         * **Copy**: Copies the code (with variables substituted) to the clipboard.
         * **Execute**: Sends the code (with variables substituted) to the *currently active* terminal tab for execution.
-        * **Import**: Imports the entire playbook for reference or further editing.
+    * Links within playbooks to other .md files will load those playbooks, while external links open in new tabs.
 5.  **Search**:
     * Use the search bar to find lines within any loaded playbook's content.
     * Results show the filename, line number, and content.
-You can copy, execute, or import the full playbook directly from the search results.
+Click on a result to open that playbook.
 6.  **Notes**:
     * Click "Global Notes" or "Tab Notes" in the header to toggle the respective side panels.
     * Content is saved automatically as you type.
+7.  **Error Handling**:
+    * The application displays dedicated error modals with clear messages for various error conditions.
+    * These modals include specific guidance on how to resolve common issues.

 ## Contributing